splewis/get5/documentation/docs/configuration.md

 You should also have three config files.
 These can be edited, but we recommend not blindly pasting another config in (e.g. ESL, CEVO).
-These must only include commands you would run in the console (such as `mp_friendly_fire 1`) and should determine the rules for those three stage of your match.
+These must only include commands you would run in the console (such as `mp_friendlyfire 1`) and should determine the rules for those three stage of your match.
 You can also [point to other files](#config-files) by editing the main config file.

 ```yaml